Charles B. McVay III: Controversy

 Although about 380 ships of the U.S. Navy were lost in combat in World War II, McVay was the only captain to be court-martialed for the loss of his ship.
-It was widely felt that he had been a fall guy for the Navy.
+It was speculated that he had been a fall guy for the Navy.
 The conviction effectively ended McVay's career as he lost seniority, although the sentence was overturned by Secretary James Forrestal owing to McVay's bravery prior to the sinking, and McVay was finally promoted to rear admiral when he retired from the navy in 1949, although he apparently never got over his treatment.

 In his book Abandon Ship, author Richard F. Newcomb posits a motive for Admiral King's ordering McVay's court-martial.
 According to Captain McVay III's father, Admiral Charles B. McVay Jr., "'King never forgot a grudge".
 King had been a junior officer under the command of McVay's father when King and other officers snuck some women aboard a ship.
 Admiral McVay had a letter of reprimand placed in King's record for that.
 "Now," he raged, "King's used [my son] to get back at me."